Aditya Chopra

-Having denied Chopra admission into the NSD due to his severe stammering as a young applicant, the Film Division of India eventually honored him with the National Award for his achievements in 1995, 2005, 2007 and 2015.
+Having denied Chopra admission into the National School of Drama due to his severe stammering as a young applicant, the Film Division of India eventually honored him with the National Award for his achievements in 1995, 2004, 2007 and 2015.
 Widely regarded as the most influential executive in Indian entertainment, Chopra has however rejected the publicity and fame that came with being Yash Chopra's son and the chief executive of Yash Raj Films.

 Early life

-Chopra, the elder son of the late filmmaker Yash Chopra and Pamela Chopra, was born on 21 May 1971.
-He completed his formal education and acquired his Indian Certificate of Secondary Education from Bombay Scottish School.
-He graduated from Sydenham College of Commerce and Economics along with Anil Thadani, Karan Johar and Abhishek Kapoor.
+Chopra, the elder son of late filmmaker Yash Chopra and Pamela Chopra, was born on 21 May 1971.
+His only sibling is actor and producer, Uday Chopra.
+He is the nephew of film producers B.R.
+Chopra and the cousin of filmmaker Ravi Chopra.
+He completed his secondary education at Bombay Scottish School, earning his Indian Certificate of Secondary Education.
+He graduated from Sydenham College of Commerce and Economics, along with Anil Thadani, Karan Johar, and Abhishek Kapoor.

 Filmmaking career

 Chopra started his film-making career at the age of 18 as an assistant director, working with his father on films such as Chandni (1989), Lamhe (1991) and Darr (1993).
-He also wrote his first screenplays for his father's Parampara (1992) and his mother's independently produced film Aaina (1993), which was the only film not directed by his father that he served as an assistant director on.
+He also wrote his first screenplays for his father's Parampara (1992) and his mother's independently produced film Aaina (1993), which was the only film not directed by his father that he was an assistant director on.

-Directorial debut and success
+1995: Directorial debut and success

-Chopra, after gaining a respectable amount of experience, started independently at the age of 23 with the all-time blockbuster romantic comedy-drama Dilwale Dulhaniya Le Jayenge, with Shahrukh Khan and Kajol, for which he was the director and writer.
+Chopra, after gaining a respectable amount of experience, started independently at the age of 23 with the all-time blockbuster romantic comedy-drama Dilwale Dulhaniya Le Jayenge (1995), with Shah Rukh Khan and Kajol, for which he was the director and writer.
 The film was scripted by Chopra and produced by his father Yash Chopra, under the YRF banner.
 Chopra started work on the script of the film in 1990, at the age of 19, and gradually spent time making about five drafts of the film's original script.
 Chopra even managed to convince his brother Uday Chopra and Karan Johar, both aspiring filmmakers, to enter the film industry as assistant directors with the film.
 Chopra once said that the presence of his relatives during the making of the film worked as a huge emotional support.
-Dilwale Dulhaniya Le Jayenge eventually went on to become one of the biggest hits of all time and won the National Film Award for Best Popular Film Providing Wholesome Entertainment.
+Dilwale Dulhaniya Le Jayenge eventually went on to become one of the biggest hits of all time and won the National Film Award for Best Popular Film Providing Wholesome Entertainment and the Filmfare Award for Best Film, in addition to the Filmfare Award for Best Director for Chopra.